-- 1. SAR Operations - a.
-Define the role of the field team for these types of missions: - (1) Lost person search; - (2) Downed aircraft search; - (3) Rescue; and - (4) Disaster assistance. - 2.
-Meet all requirements for Type II and III Search Manager. - 3.
-Complete the FEMA Basic Public Information Officer Course (G-290) approved equivalent course. - 4.
-Successfully complete the Inland SAR Planning Course. - 5.
+- 1. Meet all requirements for Type II Search Manager. - 2.
+Complete the FEMA Basic Public Information Officer Course (G-290), or an equivalent course as recommended by the ASRC Credentialing Board. - 3.
+Successfully complete the National Inland SAR Planning Course (40 hours), or an equivalent course as recommended by the ASRC Credentialing Board. - 4.
 Complete a minimum total of 120 hours of classroom training in Search and Rescue management.
-Classes which may be used to satisfy this requirement include but are not limited to: - a.
-ICS-300 (24 hours); - b.
-ICS-400 (16 hours); - c.
-Managing Search Operations (40 hours); - d.
-Managing the Search Function (40 hours); - e.
-Managing Land Search Operations (40 hours); - f.
-Practical Search Operations (40 hours); - g.
-Search Manager for Ground Search and Rescue (24 hours); - h.
-Planning Section Chief for Search and Rescue (24 hours); - i.
-National Inland SAR Planning Course (40 hours) - j.
-National Basic Inland SAR Course (20 hours). - k.
-Virginia Management Team Member (40 hours); - 1.
-Virginia Management Team Leader (40 hours); - m.
-Incident Commander for Ground Search and Rescue (32 hours); - n.
-Lost Person Behavior (8 to 32 hours); - o.
-Urban Search and Investigation (16 hours); - p.
-Wide Area Search (24 hours); - q.
-Other approved equivalent classes, as recommended by the CTO and approved by the Board of Directors - 6.
-Successfully complete FEMA Independent Study Courses: - b.
-IS-1 Emergency Manager: An Orientation to the Position, - c.
+Classes which may be used to satisfy this requirement include but are not limited to (course hours for the National Inland SAR Planning Course may be utilized to meet the 120 hour requirement): - a.
+Managing Search Operations (40 hours); - b.
+Managing the Search Function (40 hours); - c.
+Managing Land Search Operations (40 hours); - d.
+Practical Search Operations (40 hours); - e.
+Search Manager for Ground Search and Rescue (24 hours); - f.
+Planning Section Chief for Search and Rescue (24 hours); - g.
+National Basic Inland SAR Course (20 hours). - h.
+Virginia Management Team Member (40 hours); - i.
+Virginia Management Team Leader (40 hours); - j.
+Incident Commander for Ground Search and Rescue (32 hours); - k.
+Lost Person Behavior (8 to 32 hours); - 1.
+Urban Search and Investigation (16 hours); - m.
+Wide Area Search (24 hours); - n.
+Other approved equivalent classes, as recommended ASRC Credentialing Board. - 5.
+Successfully complete FEMA Independent Study Courses: - a.
+IS-1 Emergency Manager: An Orientation to the Position; - b.
 IS-22 Are You Ready?
-An In-depth Guide to Citizen Preparedness, - d.
-IS-275 The EOC's Role in Community Preparedness, Response and Recovery Activities or approved equivalents. - 7.
-Document mission practical experience as follow:
+An In-depth Guide to Citizen Preparedness; - c.
+IS-775 EOC Management and Operations or approved equivalents. - 6.
+Document mission practical experience as follow: - a.

-- a.
 Function as a Type II Search Manager on at least 10 ground missions within the five years prior to making application for this certification.
-Simulations may not be counted toward meeting this requirement. - 8.
-Receive a simple majority vote of the member's group. - 9.
-Receive a favorable two-thirds or greater vote of the members present at an ASRC Board of Director's meeting.
+Simulations may not be counted toward meeting this requirement. - 7.
+Receive a favorable simple majority vote of the member's Group. - 8.
+Be proposed for Search Manager-I certification by the Conference Training Officer at an ASRC